-The latest CTEQ-JLab global fit (CJ15) was performed using the world deep-inelastic scattering (DIS) data set, as well as a variety of jet and electroweak boson production measurements [3].
-Among these, lepton pair production measurements by the E866 experiment at Fermilab provided the strongest constraints on the light antiquark sea, covering the $0.015 \lesssim x \lesssim 0.3$ parton momentum fraction region, with additional sensitivity provided by fixed target DIS data, in particular from the NMC experiment.
+The latest CTEQ-JLab global fit (CJ15) was performed using the world deep-inelastic scattering (DIS) dataset, as well as a variety of jet and electroweak boson production measurements [3].
+Among these, lepton pair production measurements by the E866 experiment at Fermilab provided the strongest constraints on the light antiquark sea, covering the $0.015 \leq x \leq 0.3$ parton momentum fraction region, with additional sensitivity provided by fixed target DIS data, in particular from the NMC experiment.